MacroPower/kclipper/README.md

-# kclx
+# macropower/kclx

-KCL Extended.

-[KCL](https://github.com/kcl-lang/kcl) is an open-source, constraint-based record and functional language that enhances the writing of complex configurations, including those for cloud-native scenarios.
+[KCL](https://github.com/kcl-lang/kcl) is a constraint-based record & functional language mainly used in cloud-native configuration and policy scenarios.
+It is hosted by the Cloud Native Computing Foundation (CNCF) as a Sandbox Project.
 The KCL website can be found [here](https://kcl-lang.io/).

+kclx = KCL Extended.
+This repo includes an opinionated set of extensions for KCL (thus macropower/kclx, other flavors are available).
+The included extensions are primarily centered upon improving the experience of using KCL with [Argo CD](https://argoproj.github.io/cd/), though they are not necessarily limited to that.
+In the context of this repo, "extensions" is meant to refer to a set of both KCL [plugins](https://www.kcl-lang.io/docs/next/reference/plugin/overview) and [packages](https://www.kcl-lang.io/docs/next/user_docs/concepts/package-and-module).

-KCL Extended serves to wrap upstream KCL releases with additional features and [plugins](https://www.kcl-lang.io/docs/next/reference/plugin/overview), and provide up-to-date multi-architecture Docker images for x86 and arm64.
+To use macropower/kclx, you must [install](#installation) it as a KCL replacement.
+The macropower/kclx binary will wrap the upstream KCL release with its plugins.
+Up-to-date multi-architecture Docker images for x86 and arm64 are also available.

-## Installation

-Binaries are posted in [releases](https://github.com/MacroPower/kclx/releases).

-Images are available [here](https://github.com/MacroPower/kclx/pkgs/container/kclx). e.g. `ghcr.io/macropower/kclx:latest`

-The command and binary is still just `kcl`, so that it can be used as a drop-in replacement for official KCL binaries.

-Versions are tagged independently of upstream KCL, e.g. kclx `v0.1.0` maps to kcl `v0.10.10`, but kclx releases still follow semver with consideration for upstream KCL changes. e.g., bumping upstream KCL's major version will bump this project's major version as well.
-I considered using a version strategy like `v0.1.0-kcl0.10.0`, but decided against it for simplicity and compatibility with other tools (like goreleaser, your renovate config, etc.)

-To use kclx with ArgoCD, you can follow [this guide](https://www.kcl-lang.io/docs/user_docs/guides/gitops/gitops-quick-start) to set up the KCL ConfigManagementPlugin.
-You just need to substitute the official kcl image with a kclx image.

-## Included Plugins
+## Extensions

-### Helm
+### Helm Plugin

 Execute `helm template` and return the resulting Kubernetes resources.
-This plugin uses ArgoCD's Helm source implementation on the backend, and is very fast once the upstream chart has been cached (<100ms even on my older arm-based system).
+This plugin uses Argo CD's Helm source implementation on the backend, and is very fast once the upstream chart has been cached (<100ms even on my older arm-based system).
 E.g.:

 ```py
 helm.template(